tektutor/jenkins-sep-2021/Day2/README.md

 openjdk              12        e1e07dfba89c   2 years ago      470MB
 </pre>

 At work place, you may consider using alpine based docker images as base image.
 The reason being, our microservice docker image size is pretty fat(487 MB).
-In the microservices world, it is considered to big.
+In the microservices world, it is considered too big.

 ### Let's create a container out of our custom microservice docker image
 ```